wharfkit/website/src/lib/docs/Upgrading.md

 ## Packages that did not move

-Everything in the lockstep group is on 4.0.0.
-These packages are outside it, and their version numbers keep their own lines:
+These packages are not part of the 4.0.0 release and keep their own version numbers:

-- **`@wharfkit/apiclient-leap`, `@wharfkit/apiclient-telos`, `@wharfkit/apiclient-wax`** at 4.0.6, which is not part of the lockstep line.
+- **`@wharfkit/apiclient-leap`, `@wharfkit/apiclient-telos`, `@wharfkit/apiclient-wax`** at 4.0.6, a version number unrelated to the 4.0.0 release.
 - **`@wharfkit/console-renderer`** at 0.1.1, pinned to `@wharfkit/session` 0.3.1.
 It does not work with 4.0.0.
 - **`@wharfkit/wallet-plugin-wombat`**, for a wallet that is discontinued.
 - **`@wharfkit/wallet-plugin-etheraccount`, `@wharfkit/wallet-plugin-ledger`, `@wharfkit/transact-plugin-sessionkey`**, none of which were published.